Day 14 - Pocatello to Idaho Falls ID

 Highlights of the day:

 We gave up the frontage road in favor of farm roads.
 The route zigzagged through field after field of crops.
 Mostly wheat and potatoes.
 It’s Idaho, we had to see potatoes.
 The fields of spuds had different color flowers.
 We came to the non-scientific conclusion that the red flowers are for red potatoes, the purple flowers are for purple potatoes, and the white flours are for white potatoes.
-It must be on the Internet somewhere.
+Researching it after we got in today, it seems there might be a thread of truth in it.
+I found this tidbit on the Internet, so it has be true! 🙂

 We started the morning with about 10 miles of “kah-dunk kah-dunk” roads.
 They were mostly cement with seams and big gaps.
 Riders tried to find their way around them but often times, it was a case of relax and just take it.
 A right turn at mile 17 brought some welcome relief.
 We found more chip seal but the good kind - not the rough new stuff or the old cracked version like we had yesterday.
 This chip seal was old and smooooth.
 It might seem odd for those of you new to or unfamiliar with bicycle touring but the discussion of road conditions are very serious!